-Corporate Procurement will therefore publish the Council's Annual Report for 2019/20 in October 2020 and this will also include a revised and updated version of the Procurement Strategy.
+Corporate Procurement will next publish the Council's Annual Report for 2020/21 in October 2021 and this will also include a revised and updated version of the Procurement Strategy.

 In addition to these internal procedures for the monitoring, reviewing and reporting on the Procurement Strategy, Corporate Procurement has benefited from external assessment through the Procurement and Commercial Improvement Programme (PCIP).
-The result from the most recent assessment undertaken in December 2018 was an improved score of 66% and a number of areas for improvement identified have been incorporated into the actions and 5 key capabilities identified in this Strategy.
+The result from the most recent assessment undertaken in December 2018 was an improved score of 66% and a number of areas for improvement identified have been incorporated into the actions and 5 key aims identified in this Strategy.
 Successful implementation of the Corporate Procurement Strategy will put East Renfrewshire Council in a strong position for further improvement in the next round of PCIP assessments.